schwartzlab-methods/NEST/vignette/deconvolute_ST.md

-## Running NEST on Spatial Transcriptomics data after deconvolution
+## Running CellNEST on Spatial Transcriptomics data after deconvolution
 We integrate scRNA-seq data with Spatial Transcriptomics data for deconvoluting spots into single cells using [CytoSPACE](https://github.com/digitalcytometry/cytospace).
 We first import the necessary Python libraries.